caltechlibrary/orcid-sciencv-workshop/01-adding-works.md

 ---
-output:
-  html_document: default
-  pdf_document: default
----
-#  Adding Works to your ORICD profile
+#  Adding Works to your ORCID profile

 45 Minutes